Skip to main content Skip to search Skip to main navigation

 Driven with an Allen Key, hex wrench or socket driver, socket caps are often used for decorative or automotive applications.

-While not technically a drive style, the hexagonal head is designed to be driven by a wrench.
+While not technically a drive style, the hexagonal head is designed to be driven by a wrench or socket.

 The one-way security drive style is driven in using a flat head screwdriver and cannot be easily removed.